Heart & Stroke ambassador Julie du Page with her family

 That's when I decided to take charge of my health and be proactive.

-I finally felt heard and recognized – and I realized at that moment that you should never underestimate your inner voice.
+I finally felt heard and recognized – and I realized at that moment that we should never underestimate our inner voice or minimize our symptoms.
 It was worth fighting for my health.

 Dr. Rivard offered me a concrete solution in the form of the ablation procedure.
 And in my case, the surgery was a success.
 After a six-hour procedure, I cried tears of joy when, for the first time, I saw my heart beating regularly on the monitor.